 Taking the World Stage

 The escalating global concern over oceanic plastic pollution prompts a call to action.
 Coastal areas, including the Azores, grapple with plastic waste (plastic bottles, packaging, and ALDFG), adversely affecting endangered species and ecosystems.
 Despite local communities not being primary contributors to this issue, they bear the brunt of plastic infiltration, particularly on small islands.
-We believe everyone should see this film and think about the effect large-scale industrial fishing vessel have on out oceans, as opposed to artisanal fisheries whose livelihoods depend on the ocean that catch in balance with nature.
+We believe everyone should see this film and think about the effect large-scale industrial fishing vessels have on our oceans, as opposed to artisanal fisheries whose livelihoods depend on the sea that catches in balance with nature.

 We would love it if you would share our film and stories at your film festival, conference, or event!
-Please connect with us at press@ipnlf.org to discuss options.
+Don’t hesitate to contact us at press@ipnlf.org to discuss options.

 Thank You